hwangahn/chessi/docs/api/admin/create.admin.md

 ### Or

-**Condition** :  Authorization expired and Admin account is not created.
+**Condition** :  Login session expired and Admin account is not created.

 **Code** : `401 2 Unauthorized`